rya-sge/access-denied/_posts/Understanding EIP 7702 Transforming Ethereum Account Abstraction.md

 EIP 7702 has taken center stage in discussions about Ethereum's evolution, particularly regarding account abstraction.
 Introduced during a breakout call on Ethereum’s future, this proposal aims to unify user experiences, facilitate smart contract wallet adoption, and build on the foundation laid by previous efforts such as EIP 3074.

+Advantage:

+, transaction bundling or granting limited permissions to a sub-key.

 ## Introduction

 ### Status of Account Abstraction standard